~ a short story

 In a relatively short amount of time, this dried up husk of a civilization had perished before his eyes.
 But through all of this, the planet had not forgotten how to provide.
 It was thoroughly mocking him now, knowing its services were no longer needed.
 It had been murdered, slowly yet brutally, long before.
 And we were the ones carrying the murder weapon.
 Seeing all of it, step by step along the cracked highways, he always thought they had done a real bang-up job.
 Messy and with plenty of evidence left at the scene.
 But a for such a big job, it was impressive nonetheless.

 Now in this after-world, many hadn’t even tried to go on.
 Witnessing the fall of mankind had been the easy part.
-It was quick and not painless, but a relatively easy transition.
+It was quick and not painless, but a relatively constant and inescapable transition.
 After all, there weren’t many left standing to deal with.
 The difficulty came after.
-Those few who had survived had been broken long ago.
+It did not take long for the remainders to break.

 But not him.
 He continued.
 He lived.
 And he walked.